2016 United States Marine Corps helicopter collision

-On January 14, 2016, two Sikorsky CH-53E Super Stallion helicopters of the United States Marine Corps reportedly collided over the Pacific Ocean, off Oahu's North Shore, in Hawaii.
-Each helicopter had six U.S. Marines aboard.
-A search and rescue operation was undertaken, and a debris field from the two craft was located.
-On January 20, the twelve crew members were declared deceased.
+On January 14, 2016, two Sikorsky CH-53E Super Stallion helicopters belonging to the 1st Marine Aircraft Wing of the United States Marine Corps collided over the Pacific Ocean off Oahu's North Shore in Hawaii.
+Each helicopter carried six U.S. Marines from Marine Heavy Helicopter Squadron 463.
+The search and rescue operation located the debris field from the two craft.
+On January 20, all twelve crew members were declared deceased.

-In April, 2016, the remains of nine of the twelve crew members were recovered, as well as large portions of the wreckage.
-Three of the crew members have never been found.

-Accident and rescue operation
+Accident

-The two aircraft departed in the late evening hours on a routine training mission, from the Marine Corps Air Station Kaneohe Bay, and flew over the North Shore in the vicinity of Haleiwa.
+The two aircraft, Pegasus 31 and Pegasus 32, departed in the late evening hours on a routine training mission from the Marine Corps Air Station Kaneohe Bay and flew over the North Shore in the vicinity of Haleiwa.
+They were conducting complex maneuvers in formation when Pegasus 31, with the less-experienced pilot, fell a little behind Pegasus 32.
+Pegasus 31 increased speed in the dark to catch up to the other helicopter.
+The low light conditions prevented the pilots from seeing each other's craft as Pegasus made a sharp left turn in front of the less-experienced pilot.
 Local residents later reported hearing two distinct explosions.
 A resident on a beach reported seeing the two helicopters flying in the distance, then a fireball.